 When purchasing a trunk mount you will want to take your vehicle into consideration.
 While most options are lightweight, if you choose a model that is not well suited to your car you can risk denting, deforming, or scratching your vehicle.

-Almost all bike racks include easy installation processes, however you should be certain that the style you choose does not limit your accessibility, or block any features of your car you may need.
-Always ensure that your bike rack is compatible with your particular vehicle.
+- Almost all bike racks include easy installation processes, however you should be certain that the style you choose does not limit your accessibility, or block any features of your car you may need.

 While many styles of bike racks can hold multiple bikes, the most stable and reliable is typically the hitch mount.
 A hitch mount design will allow you to load multiple bikes at chest level resulting in easy loading.